frctl/fractalite/README.md

 The example project is provided in the `/demo` directory.
 The dependencies for the demo are bootstrapped as part of the installation process above.

-Once installed, `cd demo` to move into the demo directory and then run one of the following commands:
+Once installed, you can then run one of the following commands:

 - `npm run workbench:dev` - Start the development server using the [workbench](/docs/ui#themes) theme
 - `npm run workbench:build` - Build a static version of the [workbench](/docs/ui#themes) theme